Copperopolis, California: Climate

 Copperopolis has a hot-summer Mediterranean climate (Köppen climate classification Csa).

 There are cool winters during which intense rainfall is broken by weeks of cool, sunny weather.
 It has hot, dry summers with no rainfall in July and August.

-Snow is rare in Copperopolis, averaging only 0.2 in per year, mostly in winter months.
+Snow is rare in Copperopolis, averaging only 0.2 in per year, entirely in winter months.

 Demographics

-2010
+Copperopolis first appeared as a census designated place in the 2000 U.S. census.

+2020 census

-At the 2010 census Copperopolis had a population of 3,671.
+The 2020 United States census reported that Copperopolis had a population of 3,400.
 The population density was 218.1 PD/sqmi.
-The racial makeup of Copperopolis was 3,318 (90.4%) White, 31 (0.8%) African American, 43 (1.2%) Native American, 36 (1.0%) Asian, 12 (0.3%) Pacific Islander, 83 (2.3%) from other races, and 148 (4.0%) from two or more races.
-Hispanic or Latino of any race were 454 people (12.4%).
+The racial makeup of Copperopolis was 80.0% White, 1.0% African American, 1.3% Native American, 1.8% Asian, 0.2% Pacific Islander, 3.9% from other races, and 11.8% from two or more races.
+Hispanic or Latino of any race were 14.3% of the population.

-The whole population lived in households, no one lived in non-institutionalized group quarters and no one was institutionalized.

-There were 1,466 households, 413 (28.2%) had children under the age of 18 living in them, 898 (61.3%) were opposite-sex married couples living together, 114 (7.8%) had a female householder with no husband present, 58 (4.0%) had a male householder with no wife present.
-There were 92 (6.3%) unmarried opposite-sex partnerships, and 12 (0.8%) same-sex married couples or partnerships.
-291 households (19.8%) were one person and 115 (7.8%) had someone living alone who was 65 or older.
-The average household size was 2.50.
-There were 1,070 families (73.0% of households); the average family size was 2.86.
+The whole population lived in households.
+There were 1,399 households, out of which 24.2% included children under the age of 18, 57.5% were married-couple households, 7.4% were cohabiting couple households, 18.3% had a female householder with no partner present, and 16.8% had a male householder with no partner present.
+22.1% of households were one person, and 11.6% were one person aged 65 or older.
+The average household size was 2.43.
+There were 989 families (70.7% of all households).